THeades/serverless-data-lakehouse/README.md

 # Roadmap (Will change over time)

 1. Providing the first ingesting layer by adding the Database Migration Service.
+(Ongoing)
 2. Turn raw data into Apache Iceberg tables for high query performance on large data amounts.
+(Waiting)

+# Installation

+## Prerequisites

+You need:
+1. AWS Account
+2. AWS CLI v2 (Set the credentials into the [default] and [serverless-data-lakehouse] profiles.)
+3. Terraform CLI
+4. Make
+5. Python 3.9 oder newer

+### Initialize Terraform
+There are multiple ways of handling the Terraform state and lock.
+I can recommend to use the AWS hosted variant using an S3 Bucket and a DynamoDB.

+1. Create a Bucket in you AWS Account where you want to store the tfstate file per environment.
+2. Create a DynamoDB to handle the state lock.
+3. Edit the file ```environments/[env]/backend.conf``` and set the Bucket and Table name to the one you set in your account.
+4. To initialize the Terraform backend, run this command: ```terraform init```
+5. To execute the Terraform apply you can use the Makefile provided in this project as a short cut: ```make tf-apply env=[env]``` (set env equals to "dev" or "prod")